Stallings graphs for quasi-convex subgroups: Relatively quasi-convex subgroups in relatively hyperbolic groups

 Therefore $w$ labels a loop of $\Gamma$ at vertex $H$.
 This shows that $\Gamma$ is Stallings-like for $H$ with respect to $L$, which implies that $H$ is $L$-quasi-convex. \eopo

 This yields the following corollary.

-\begin{cor} Let $(G,\calP)$ be a relatively hyperbolic group, such that $\calP$ consists of geodesically bi-automatic groups, and let $H$ be a relatively quasi-convex subgroup of $G$ with peripherally finite index.
-Then one can compute the Stallings graph of $H$ relative to the language $L$ given in Theorem~\ref{thm: peripherally finite index} and a constant of relative $L$-quasi-convexity for $H$.
-In particular, one can decide the membership problem and the finiteness problem for $H$.
+\begin{cor} Let $(G,\calP)$ be a relatively hyperbolic group, such that $\calP$ consists of geodesically bi-automatic groups.
+There are partial algorithms which \begin{itemize} \item when they halt on input a tuple $(h_i)_{1\le i\le s}$ of reduced words, output the Stallings graph of the subgroup $H$ generated by the $h_i$ relative to the language $L$ given in Theorem~\ref{thm: peripherally finite index}; compute a constant of relative quasi-convexity for $H$; decide whether $H$ is contained in some peripheral group; decide the membership and the finiteness problems for $H$;

-If $K$ is another relatively quasi-convex subgroup of $G$ with peripherally finite index, one can decide whether $H\le K$ or $H = K$, and one can compute the intersection $H\cap K$.

-Finally, one can compute a constant of relative quasi-convexity for $H$ and one can decide whether $H$ is contained in some peripheral group. \end{cor}